-- prevent wheels from locking, - to keep drivers in control of their vehicles, and;

-in certain cases, to shorten a vehicle's stopping distance.
+- prevent wheels from locking - keep drivers in control of their vehicles and - in certain cases, reduce a vehicle's stopping distance.

-The fact that having ABS does not seem to help reduce the most serious type of motor vehicle crash speaks to the need for drivers to fully understand what ABS is meant to do and what their roles are in interacting with it.
+The fact that having ABS does not seem to help reduce the most serious type of motor vehicle crash speaks to the need for drivers to fully understand what ABS is meant to do and their role interacting with it.
 The best way to realize the potential benefits of ABS is to combine the automatic braking assistance provided with consistently careful driving and controlled, decisive steering commands.